Guides

 • If you use this code, you will only play with the avatar of a specific ZEPETO ID.

-• When releasing a world, you need to modify the code based on the ZEPETO ID of the user who accesses the world, rather than the ZEPETO ID entered in the code.
+• When you launch your world, you will need to modify your code to be based on the ZEPETO ID of the user who accessed your world, instead of the ZEPETO ID you entered in your code.
 Please use the script below.

 Script for loading the character of the logged-in ID